The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Insider’s Tip: Divers love Dominica’s underwater world, and snorkelers get their fair share of fun, too, at Champagne, where warm, underwater steam vents sparkle effervescently just offshore.

-Take Me There: Rouseau, Dominica’s capital city, is a port of call in numerous Silversea itineraries in 2021 and 2022.
+Take Me There: Rouseau, Dominica’s capital city, is a port of call in numerous Silversea itineraries.

 Jost Van Dyke